bkies23/bkies23/README.md

      Ray Of Light:
      This program looks at a math problem I thought of regarding a ray of light emitted from the top of a 10-foot pole which forms the hypotenuse of a right triangle.
-     At what distances does the ray of light strike the surface as it approaches 90 degrees and , in particular, at what distance does it strike the surface just before it is at 90 degrees and perpendicular to the surface?
+     At what distances does the ray of light strike the surface as it approaches 90 degrees, in particular, at what distance just before it is at 90 degrees and perpendicular to the surface?